Skip to main content

 Template Options

 The default template for Workshop Cloud.
-It pairs a FastAPI Python backend with a static HTML/CSS/JavaScript frontend, giving you full control over the user interface while keeping Python for data processing and API logic.
+It pairs a FastAPI Python backend with a modern HTML/CSS/JavaScript frontend.
+The most extensible option — it supports a wide range of libraries and frameworks, giving you full control over both the UI and backend logic.
 Best for:

 • Custom-designed dashboards and data apps